SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Rye

 Private citizen visiting fort on business, pressed into service by Cochran, Dec.
 14. Note: The name is as spelled in the transcription of the deposition.
 Locke's name was probably "Elijah."
-He may have been planted by the rebels.
+He may have been in sympathy with the rebels.
 See Donald Hayes, "Pressed into Service at Fort William and Mary: Was Eliza Locke of Rye a Patriot, a Tory or Hapless Bystander?"
-The New Hampshire Minuteman (newsletter of the N. H. Society of the Sons of the American Revolution), Vol. 15, No.2 (May 2003), p.
-1.
+The New Hampshire Minuteman (newsletter of the N. H. Society of the Sons of the American Revolution), vol. 15, no. 2 (May 2003), p.
+1

 Cochran Dep.
 I